finn-no/tech.finn.no/_posts/2018-04-09-personalized-search.md

 - learning to rank in SOLR
 - custom SOLR plugin using the existing recommendations api

-Since we already had a system for recommendations, and highly competent data scientists tuning the algorithms and so on, we chose to test this solution.
+Since we already had a system for recommendations, and awesome data scientists tuning the algorithms and so on, we chose to test this solution.
 A uncertainty was if we could get the response times needed for a search.

 ### SOLR SearchComponent